CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/10-Summary.md

 ## **Why Windows Virtual Desktop?**

-According to Gartner by 2023, 30% of all the on-premises VDI users will be accessing workspace in the cloud using DaaS!

 The WVD-Essentials lab you just completed gives a complete walk-through on Windows Virtual Desktop essentials, making you confident enough to create and manage Windows Virtual Desktop as needed in the future.

 It ensures that you are knowledgeable enough to set up a single session and multi-session Windows 10 deployment that delivers scalability, virtualize Microsoft 365 Apps for enterprise and optimize it to run in multi-user virtual scenarios.